By Phil Trubey – August 4, 2023

 As a final thought, it appears that Mr. Strong is somehow actually enjoying this.
 He had a smile on his face after the August Board meeting when he improperly tried to give me a copy of his ridiculous report.
 One gets the impression of a man who is obsessed with this lawsuit and works days and nights over it, oblivious to the damage it is causing.

 After Mr. Strong gave his member input during the August Board meeting, Board Director Scott Thurman pushed back via his own member input.
 Later on in same the day, Mr. Thurman was served with a notice to appear for a deposition in the lawsuit.
-Since Mr. Thurman (like myself) was not involved with the Association during the timeframe of the lawsuit, it appears that Mr. Strong is using depositions as a way of harassing community members who disagree with him.
+Since Mr. Thurman (like myself) was not involved with the Association during the timeframe of the lawsuit, it appears that Mr. Strong is using depositions as a way of harassing community members that disagree with him.